SilverFast: Optional features

 As marked in the table above, some products are available with additional features:

-Multi-Exposure – Multi-Exposure is an exposure blending technique for scanning transparent originals like slides, negatives, and film strips with increased dynamic range.
+Multi-Exposure – an exposure blending technique for scanning transparent originals like slides, negatives, and film strips with increased dynamic range.
 This is accomplished by scanning the original multiple times with different exposure times, increasing the dynamic range and preserving detail in the light and shadow areas of the image.
 Multi-Exposure does not work with reflective originals and differs from "Multi-Sampling," which also scans multiple times but with unaltered exposure.

-ICC Printer Calibration – The SilverFast ICC Printer Calibration calibrates the printer using a previously calibrated flatbed scanner as the measuring device for profiling the printer.
+ICC Printer Calibration – calibrates the printer using a previously calibrated flatbed scanner as the measuring device for profiling the printer.

-SilverFast Scanner Software
+SilverFast scanner software

 It can be used as a stand-alone application, as a Photoshop plug-in, or as a universal TWAIN module.
 Versions include: